Pamela Anderson Plays With Sex Toy While Almost Nude For Anti-Valentine’s Day Ad

 Pamela Anderson’s X-rated clip proved that she still has the same level of sex appeal that she was known for during her Baywatch days.
 The ad starts out with the 49-year-old walking down a street at night on Valentine’s Day.
 She then arrives at her house while wearing a trench coat, heads to her bedroom where she gets out of her clothes and slips into lingerie.
 The video also features the star touching her body in an erotic manner before going downstairs to lock the door.
 She then goes back upstairs and opens a cabinet with a box which she then opens and takes out a sex toy.

 The next few scenes of the ad feature Anderson seemingly pleasuring herself on the bed.
 The entire video shows off a lot of skin including cleavage and derriere.
-The ad seemed to be passing on the message that sexual pleasure does not necessarily have to involve two people. the same goes for a Valentine’s day evening according to the video in which she had even decorated the bed with flower petals.
+The ad seemed to be passing on the message that sexual pleasure does not necessarily have to involve two people.
+The same goes for a Valentine’s day evening according to the video in which she had even decorated the bed with flower petals.

 Anderson’s love life